RADAR-base/RADAR-Docker/dcompose-stack/radar-cp-hadoop-stack/README.md

 This will put all CSV files in the destination directory, with subdirectory structure `PatientId/SensorType/Date_Hour.csv`.

 If `SELF_SIGNED_CERT=no` in `./.env`, be sure to run `./renew_ssl_certificate.sh` daily to ensure that your certificate does not expire.

+### cAdvisor

+cAdvisor (Container Advisor) provides container users an understanding of the resource usage and performance characteristics of their running containers.

+To view current resource performance,if running locally, try <http://localhost:8080>.
+This will bring up the built-in Web UI.
+Clicking on `/docker` in `Subcontainers` takes you to a new window with all of the Docker containers listed individually.

+### Portainer

+Portainer provides simple interactive UI-based docker management.
+If running locally, try <http://localhost/portainer/> for portainer's UI.
+To set-up portainer follow this [link](https://www.ostechnix.com/portainer-an-easiest-way-to-manage-docker/).

+### Kafka Manager

+The [kafka-manager](https://github.com/yahoo/kafka-manager) is an interactive web based tool for managing Apache Kafka.
+Kafka manager has beed integrated in the stack.
+It is accessible at <http://localhost/kafkamanager/>